vbilopav/vbjs/README.md

 This library is hosted on [github](https://github.com/vbilopav/vbjs) and distributed via [npm](https://www.npmjs.com/package/vbjs).

-For installation from github simply download and cloe source code from github, distribution directory is included.
+For installation from github simply download and clone source code from github, distribution directory (dist) is included.

 For installation from npm, just run: